 Recipients of OVW funds must comply with applicable federal civil rights laws, which, among other things, prohibit discrimination on the basis of disability and national origin.
-This includes taking reasonable steps to ensure that individuals with disabilities, Deaf individuals, and persons with limited English proficiency (LEP) have meaningful access to recipients' programs and activities.
+This includes taking reasonable steps to ensure that persons with limited English proficiency (LEP) have meaningful access to recipients' programs and activities and ensuring that these programs and activities are readily accessible to qualified individuals with disabilities.
 More information on these obligations is available in the Solicitation Companion Guide.
-Applicants must allocate grant funds to support activities that help to ensure meaningful and full access to their programs.
+Applicants must allocate grant funds or other available resources to support activities that help to ensure meaningful and full access to their programs.
 For example, grant funds can be used to support American Sign Language (ASL) interpreter services, language interpretation and translation services, or the purchase of adaptive equipment.